-If you are like me you are always looking for ways to change or update the look of a room in your home.
-Do you have a room that looks a little dated or tired?
+If you are like me, you are always looking for ways to update the look of a room in your home.
+Do you have a room that looks a little tattered or tired?
 Or one that just may need a change?
-Today’s PRACTICALLY SPEAKING is about small ways to change the look of our rooms without doing a total makeover
+You can freshen it up without doing a total makeover

 One of the best ways to change the look of a room is to paint something in it.
 The walls, floors, furniture, accent pieces.
 Tables, chairs, cushions, lampshades, doors, books… you name it and you can paint it!
 A paintbrush is like a magic wand.
 USE it!
 This is the best way to make a room look drastically different!

 Paint is easy to use and the cost is minimal compared to the impact it makes!
 If one of your rooms needs something to freshen it up… paint it!
 I think painting is good for the soul and our homes!

 Sometimes we get decor blind!
-When we look at the same things in a room for a long time we become oblivious to the need of freshen things up!
+When we look at the same things in a room for a long time we become oblivious to the need to freshen things up!
 Have you ever noticed how our rooms seem to collect “things”!
 They collect too many pillows or books or accent pieces or chairs or chotchkies!
 Try purging your room of any auxiliary decor noise!